 Nature-Filled Outdoor Activities

 The ecosystem of the Brunswick Islands produces the perfect place for some nature filled fun.
 Adventurers can zip through The Swamp Park on a sustainable zipline course or ATV tour that navigates through a 300-year-old swamp and cypress canopy.
 While the ocean, rivers and Intracoastal Waterway offer a medley of water-based action like canoeing, kayaking, wind sailing, paddle boarding, surfing and fishing.
 Birding is especially popular in the spring, as the area’s many bird sanctuaries and nature preserves offer views of a wide variety of species during their nesting season.
 Stargazing is another must-experience activity; thanks to the area’s lack of light pollution, stargazers can enjoy spacious constellations surrounded by nothing but the ocean and sand.
-Not to mention the Brunswick Islands, affectionately dubbed "NC's Golf Coast," remains a top golfing destination with 30 courses in the area.
+Not to mention the Brunswick Islands, affectionately dubbed "NC's Golf Coast," remains a top golfing destination with over 30 courses in the area.

 The World-Famous Calabash-Style Seafood